 How to Cancel an Immigrant Visa Petition (as Sponsor)

-The vast majority of immigrants to the United States must have the application process started for them, by a family relation or an employer that files a petition on the immigrant's behalf.
+The vast majority of immigrants to the United States must have the application process started for them, by either a U.S. citizen or lawful permanent resident family relation or a U.S. employer that files a petition on the immigrant's behalf.
 (This is sometimes, but not entirely accurately, referred to as being "sponsored.")
 The person or company that files the petition is called the "petitioner" and the intending immigrant is the "beneficiary."
 But what if either the petitioner or the beneficiary has a change of mind or the employer no longer needs the employee?

 It is possible to cancel a visa petition, as discussed below.
-But you might want to act quickly.
+But you might need to act quickly.

 How Far Along the Process Has the Immigrant Visa Petition Gotten?

 To understand whether and how the petitioner or beneficiary can back out, you first have to understand a bit about the visa petition process.
 The initial petition must normally be filed with U.S. Citizenship and Immigration Services (USCIS), using either Form I-130 (for family immigration cases) or I-140 (for employment-based immigration cases).
-USCIS charges a flat fee for processing this.
-The agency ordinarily takes several months to approve or deny the petition (see its current processing times).
+USCIS charges a flat fee for processing this petition.
+The agency ordinarily takes several months to approve or deny such petitions (see its current processing times).

-After USCIS approves a petition, the immigrant, with the help of the petitioner, is brought into the process, and files an application for an immigrant visa (if coming from outside the United States) or for adjustment of status (if already in the United States and eligible to use the adjustment of status procedure).
+After USCIS approves an immigrant petition, the foreign national, with the help of the family or employer petitioner, is brought into the process, and files an application for an immigrant visa (if coming from outside the United States via "consular processing") or for adjustment of status (if already living in the United States and eligible to use the adjustment of status procedure).

 Withdrawing a Petition Before USCIS Has Approved It

-If the I-130 or I-140 petition has not yet been approved, it's relatively easy to cancel it.
-All you need to do is send a letter to USCIS, at whichever office is currently handling the petition, informing it of your decision.
+If the I-130 or I-140 petition has not yet been approved when you change your mind about it, it is relatively easy to cancel.
+All you would need to do is send a letter to USCIS, at whichever office is currently handling the petition, informing it of your withdrawal decision.
 Enclose a copy of the receipt notice, if you received one from USCIS.
 That will help it trace your file.

-There's a small chance you might be able to get your money back, if USCIS hasn't started processing the case, which includes cashing the check or running your credit card number.
+There is a small chance you might be able to get your money back, if USCIS hasn't started processing the case yet, and hasn't cashed the check or run your credit card number for payment.
 If you paid by check, try canceling it at the same time as you withdraw the application.
 In most cases, unfortunately, USCIS takes the position that by having taken an action on your application at all, it has basically earned the fee.

-If the petition has already received USCIS approval but the immigrant visa or green card has not yet been issued, you'll need to figure out which office is handling the case and send your request to withdraw to that office.
-In fact, they'd like you to state the reason for the withdrawal, mainly because if one party is alleging fraud by the other one, USCIS wants to note that for its records.
+If the petition you filed has already received USCIS approval but the immigrant visa or green card has not yet been issued, you will need to figure out which office is handling the case and send your request to withdraw to that office.
+In fact, they would like you to state the reason for the withdrawal, mainly because if one party is alleging fraud by the other one, USCIS wants to note that for its records (or in the worst case, prosecute the parties involved).

 If the Petitioner Wishes to Cancel the Green Card After USCIS Has Issued It

-If the immigrant visa or green card has been issued, it's much harder for a petitioner to withdraw support and ask that the green card be cancelled.
-By this time, the immigrant is considered to have acquired U.S. status in his or her own name, and a petitioner would most likely have to allege fraud to have that status revoked (taken away).
+If the immigrant visa or green card has already been issued, it is much harder for a U.S. petitioner to withdraw support and ask that the green card be cancelled.
+By this time, the immigrant is considered to have acquired lawful U.S. immigration status, and a petitioner would most likely have to allege fraud to have that status revoked (taken away).

-You'd want to consult a lawyer who can analyze the situation based on the type of visa at issue and the surrounding circumstances.
+You would want to consult a lawyer who can analyze the situation based on the type of visa at issue, the risk to you if you try to withdraw it (for example, if you would be implicated in a fraud), and the surrounding circumstances.

-Also note that, by this point in the process, all family petitioners have signed an "Affidavit of Support," promising to financially support the immigrant for approximately ten years after he or she gets the green card or until the beneficiary becomes a U.S. citizen, dies, or has the green card revoked.
-This obligation survives regardless of a divorce.
+Also note that, by this point in the process, all family petitioners have signed an "Affidavit of Support," promising to financially support the immigrant for approximately 10 years after they get approved for the green card or until the beneficiary becomes a U.S. citizen, dies, or has the green card revoked.
+This obligation survives regardless of a divorce, so you might remain on the hook unless the immigrant is actually deported.

 NEED IMMIGRATION HELP ?